 Freeport High School provides a College and Career Center for all students and families.
-The center is available for students to access a web-based computer program that serves as an on-line portfolio of student's interests and strengths, in order to prepare him/her for their post-high school plan.
+The center is available for students to access programs and services to build on a student's interests and strengths, in order to prepare him/her for their post-high school plan.
+All freshmen will complete the YouScience career aptitude survey that will assist in appropriate career counseling services.
 Other services include:

-- Individual and family advising on colleges, trade and technical schools, careers, the military and the work force
+- Individual and family advising on colleges, trade and technical schools, careers, the military and the workforce.

-- Colleges and career options for students with disabilities
+- Colleges and career options for students with disabilities.

-- College search assistance
+- College search assistance.

-- Choosing a major
+- Choosing a major.

-- Essay writing
+- Essay writing.

-- Scholarships
+- Scholarships.

-- Financial aid planning, including the FAFSA Help with college application questions
+- Financial aid planning, including the FAFSA.

+- Help with college application questions.

-- Career planning
+- Career planning.

-- School to work support
+- School to work support.

+- Field trips to colleges and trades programs.